Many-Body Rashba Spin-Orbit Interaction and Exciton Spin Relaxation in Atomically Thin Semiconductor Structures: Excitonic Rashba Hamiltonian

-Here, $\alpha_{\text{BR},v/c}^{\xi}$ is the Rashba coupling constant for holes/electrons at high-symmetry point $\xi$ \cite{article:THEORY_Bychkov_Rashba_Coupling_Kormanyos2014}, $\ExWFtwo{\nu,\mathbf q}{\xi,\xi^{\prime}, s,s^{\prime}}$ is the excitonic wave function as a solution of the Wannier equation, $\mathbf q$ is the relative momentum and $\alpha$, $\beta$ are the effective-mass ratios of the corresponding exciton configuration \cite{katsch2018theory}.
-We rewrote Eq.~\eqref{eq:RashbaMatrixElementIntrinsicHole} and Eq.~\eqref{eq:RashbaMatrixElementIntrinsicElectron} in a way that they can address a more general situation compared to the dielectric environment only: $E_{z,\mathbf q}^{h/e,\text{tot}}$ can account for the total electric field having internal (local) contributions due to the dielectric environment and external contributions from, e.g., electrical gating, cf.\ Fig.~\ref{fig:LocalFieldInfluenceExciton}.
-This way, the excitonic Rashba Hamiltonian in Eq.~\eqref{eq:RashbaHamiltonianIntrinsicExciton} combines two physically distinct fields, a local electric field $E_{z,\mathbf q}^{\text{loc}}$ due to many-particle interactions inducing PSOI and an arbitrary in-plane spatially homogeneous external electric field $E_z^{\text{ext}}$ inducing SOI, in one consistent description, which is described by a total electric field $E_{z,\mathbf q}^{h/e,\text{tot}}$ entering Eq.~\eqref{eq:RashbaMatrixElementIntrinsicHole} and Eq.~\eqref{eq:RashbaMatrixElementIntrinsicElectron}:

-The external electric field $E_z^{\text{ext}}$ and the local electric field $E_{z,\mathbf q}^{\text{loc}}$ acting on the corresponding electron/hole may amplify or counteract each other, depending on the dielectric environment and the direction of $E_z^{\text{ext}}$ .
+with $E_{z,\mathbf q}^{\text{loc}}$ from Eq.~\eqref{eq:ElectricFieldLocalExplicit}.
+In Eq.~\eqref{eq:LocalElectricField_i}, $i$ denotes the (quasi-) particle, which \textit{induces} the field, which is not necessarily equivalent to the (quasi-) particle the field \textit{acts} upon.
+We rewrote Eq.~\eqref{eq:RashbaMatrixElementIntrinsicHole} and Eq.~\eqref{eq:RashbaMatrixElementIntrinsicElectron} in a way that they can address a more general situation than the dielectric-environment-induced field fluctuations by including a spatially homogeneous external electric field $E_z^{\text{ext}}$ arising from electrical gating.
+This way, the excitonic Rashba Hamiltonian in Eq.~\eqref{eq:RashbaHamiltonianIntrinsicExciton} combines two physically distinct fields, a local electric field $E_{z,\mathbf q}^{\text{loc},i}$ due to many-particle interactions inducing PSOI and an arbitrary in-plane spatially homogeneous external electric field $E_z^{\text{ext}}$ inducing SOI, in one consistent description.
+The external electric field $E_z^{\text{ext}}$ and the local electric fields $E_{z,\mathbf q}^{\text{loc},i}$ acting on the corresponding electron/hole may amplify or counteract each other, depending on the dielectric environment and the direction of $E_z^{\text{ext}}$.